ESL 142: High-Intermediate Listening and Speaking Spring 2016

 2. Use resources, including those available at CCSF, for research and academic support.

-January 26 Last day to reduce units to qualify for refund
+February 2 Last day to reduce units to qualify for a full refund

-April 16 Last day for Student-Instructor Initiated withdrawals
+April 14 Last day for Student or instructor initiated withdrawals

 Classmates’ contact information